ryanfowler/dotfiles/README.md

 ### Usage

-To create all the necessary symlinks, run the script:
+To create all the necessary symlinks, run the script (requires nodejs):

 ```
-node lib/app.js
+./run.sh
 ```

 ### License